halumme/PCB_exposure/README.md

  * PID controlled vacuum is applied to press the pattern against the photoresist resulting in sharp lines and contours.
  * a rotary encoder is used to input run parameters for the exposure
  * a start/stop button controls the run.
 Stop is used only if needed to stop the exposure before time-out.
- * an Arduinon Nano compatible microcontroller is used.
+ * an Arduino Nano compatible microcontroller is used.
 Probably most Arduino flavors will work here.